 Richard Pococke - A Description of the East and Some Other Countries - 1745

-R. Pococke (1704-1765), a Bishop of the Church of Ireland, extensively travelled in the Near East in 1737-1741.
+Richard Pococke (1704-1765), a Bishop of the Church of Ireland, extensively travelled in the Near East in 1737-1741.
 In May 1738 he entered Lebanon from the south at Ras el-Nakoora and he travelled along the coast visiting Tyre, Sidon, Beirut and Tripoli.
 He then crossed the Lebanon range to see Baalbek in the Bekaa valley on his way to Damascus.
 His travel accounts were published in 1743 and 1745 and they cover also locations in Egypt, Palestine, Syria, Cyprus, Turkey, Greece, Italy, Austria and Germany.
 His book was praised in Britain by many of the outstanding travel critics and exploration societies, and it gained universal renown by being translated into German, French and Dutch.
 It was regarded as an authorative guide well into the XIXth century for its precise, factual and objective descriptions of sites and events.

 The ascent of the mountain is steep and the vegetation is scanty though it reaches to the summit.
 A few oaks and shrubs grow amongst the rocks.
 The road is practicable for loaded mules and my horse ascended without difficulty. (..)
 At the end of two hours and a half we reached the summit from whence I enjoyed a magnificent view over the Bekaa and the Anti-Libanus on one side and the sea shore near Tripoli, and the deep valley of Qadisha on the other.
 We were not quite upon the highest summit which lay half an hour to the right.